 The most competitive members will be placed on Blue, while members who need more experience will be placed on Orange and Silver.
 Gold is a new team that has been created for the upcoming 2018-2019 season.
 Gold is for those wanting to participate in mock trial, but without the time commitment of the other more competitive teams.
 In the final part of the season, the teams compete for bids to the regional and national tournaments.

 The Trial Team is always looking for new members.
 No legal knowledge is needed to join the team.
-More information will be posted soon about our tryouts in September, and you can find more information about joining the team here.
+Informational nights will be held 8/30 and 8/31 at the law building with tryouts happening on 9/4, 9/8 and 9/9.
+You can find more information about joining the team here.
 If you have any questions or are interested in joining the team, feel free to contact us here.